Medicaid eligibility and enrollment in West Virginia

 Our guide to financial assistance for Medicare enrollees in West Virginia includes overviews of these benefits, including Medicaid long-term care coverage, Medicare Savings Programs, and eligibility guidelines for assistance.

-How is West Virginia handling Medicaid renewals after the pandemic?
+How many West Virginia residents were disenrolled from Medicaid after the pandemic?

-West Virginia lawmakers consider Medicaid buy-in and Basic Health Program
+West Virginia lawmakers continue to reject Medicaid buy-in and Basic Health Program

-In 2023, legislation is under consideration in West Virginia that would create a Basic Health Program (available to people ineligible for Medicaid but with income up to 200% of the poverty level) and possibly a Medicaid buy-in program that would allow people to purchase Medicaid coverage if they don’t meet the income guidelines for the program.
+In 2023 and again in 2024, legislation was introduced in West Virginia to create a Basic Health Program (available to people ineligible for Medicaid but with income up to 200% of the poverty level) and possibly a Medicaid buy-in program that would allow people to purchase Medicaid coverage if they don’t meet the income guidelines for the program.

 West Virginia CHIP expanded to include pregnant women; postpartum Medicaid/CHIP coverage extended to 12 months